fbpx

 Alternatively, catch a show at the Wales Millennium Centre or the New Theatre, both of which host world-class performances throughout the year.

-More than one day in Cardiff
+More Than One Day in Cardiff

 There is, of course, so much more that you can do if you have more than one day in Cardiff.
 But in case you don’t fancy any of the options above, or you have been here before, let me walk you through some alternatives.